xma711/notebook/web/javascript/README.md

 Ajax allows the client to sends a request to the server to get some data, and then use the data to update the current html file in browser (or more precisely, the DOM).

-Note that ajax is mostly one way: client askes for server for something.
+Note that Ajax is mostly one way: client asks for server for something.
 This is unlike the socket.io in nodejs, which allows the server to send info to client too.

 With ajax, the html file is more responsive.